yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 # Android Changes

 [bunnei](https://github.com/bunnei/) implemented changes to {{< gh-hovercard "11017" "fix an issue where Turnip drivers would fail" >}} on certain Snapdragon devices, and added checks for broken Qualcomm 7xx drivers.
-This means any Snapdragon user should be able to run Turnip drivers now, links will be provided in the Hardware section later in this article.
+This means any Snapdragon user should be able to run Turnip drivers now.
+Links are provided in the Hardware section later in this article.

 [t895](https://github.com/t895) {{< gh-hovercard "11067" "disabled yuzu from asking to save user data on uninstall," >}} which could cause issues when users attempted to use different APK versions.

 t895 also {{< gh-hovercard "11070" "added some help text messages" >}} to inform users why certain buttons were disabled on some devices but not others.
-The most common case is Mali or Xclipse users trying to install custom drivers, a feature that is only available and possible to Adreno users, at least for now.
+The most common case is Mali or Xclipse users trying to install custom drivers, a feature that is only available to Adreno users, at least for now.

 {{< imgs
 	"./mali.png| Abstract art generator (Hyrule Warriors: Age of Calamity)"